doblabs/dob-viewer/CONTRIBUTING.rst

      (you can ignore or consider error handling branches less important to cover, but all branches would still be good to test!).

-     * Note that, as of early 2020, existing test coverage is no where near 100%, so take this guideline with a grain of salt.
-If existing code coverage improves, the core developers will have more standing to demand the same of contributed code.

 3. Commit sensibly.

    * Each commit should be succinct and singular in focus.